 When operating with a high PWM duty cycle, the low-side N-channel MOSFET device is forced off each cycle.
 This forced LO off-time limits the maximum duty cycle of the controller.
-When designing a boost regulator with high switching frequency and high duty cycle requirements, a check should be made of the required maximum duty cycle.
-The minimum input supply voltage which can achieve the target output voltage is estimated from Equation 14 or Equation 15.
+When designing a boost regulator with high switching frequency and high duty-cycle requirements, check the required maximum duty cycle.
+The minimum input supply voltage that can achieve the target output voltage is estimated from Equation 14 or Equation 15.

-Use Equation 14 if $V{VCC}$ is greater than 5.5 V or $V{VIN}$ is greater than 6.0 V. For low voltage applications that do not satisfy either of these conditions, use Equation 15.
+Use Equation 14 if $V{VCC}$ is greater than 5.5 V or $V{VIN}$ is greater than 6 V. For low voltage applications that do not satisfy either of these conditions use Equation 15.